AbdToughoj/reading-notes/classes/class31.md

-## Class30: Django REST Framework & Docker
+## Class 31: Django REST Framework & Docker

 ### 1) What are the key components of a Docker container, and how do they help streamline the development and deployment of applications?